List of Participants of EMPOC_2026

 • Boluwatife Ogunnaiya, Wrocław University of Science and Technology, “Role of Magnesium in the non-enzymatic self-replication process of RNA” (poster with 3′ flash)

-• Emilia Wrona, Faculty of Chemistry Jagiellonian University, “Chemical fingerprint of a rat brain with ASD induced dysfunction” (poster)
+• Emilia Wrona, Faculty of Chemistry Jagiellonian University, “Chemical brain fingerprint of a rat with ASD induced dysfunction” (poster)

-• Mirosław Jabłoński, Department of Quantum Chemistry and Atomic Spectroscopy Faculty of Chemistry Nicolaus Copernicus University in Toruń, “A Thorough Systematic Conformational Study of an Experimentally Known Lantern-Like Superphane”
+• Mirosław Jabłoński, Department of Quantum Chemistry and Atomic Spectroscopy Faculty of Chemistry Nicolaus Copernicus University in Toruń, “A Thorough Systematic Conformational Study of an Experimentally Known Lantern-Like Superphane” (oral 20′)

-• Teobald Kupka, University of Opole
+• Teobald Kupka, University of Opole, “Toward accurate NMR shieldings in fluoromethanes” (oral 20′)

 • Vlada Pashynska, B. Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine, “Nanocomposites of MoS2 with anticancer drugs for drug delivery: experimental and theoretical characterization”, (oral 20′)